mikeizbicki/ucr-cs100/tutorials/macros/README.md

 The problem is that in this case y++ is evaluated twice, and y will have a value of 12 instead of what we expected, 11.

-###Macros and namespace
+###Unusual Errors

-Macros have no namespace and you can easily accidentally redefine a macro, that was defined in included system header files.
-For example,
+Macros have no namespace and aren't error checked, as the compiler only checks the code after the macro names are replaced.
+Because of this, it is easy to create errors that can be difficult to find.
+For example:

 ```
 #define begin() end()